Information for change of name by Suzanne Riley Sunshine Coast Marriage Celebrant

-Changing your name through marriage
+Changing your name through marriage in Queensland

 Many people choose to use their spouse’s surname once they’re married.
 However, changing your name through marriage is not compulsory.
 It’s a custom and not the law.

 You legally may start to use your married name as soon as you are declared married, hence your Celebrant is able to ‘officially introduce for the very first time, the new Mr. and Mrs.’ !

 The process to change your name on official documents is straight forward, you just need to show proof of your marriage in the form of your ‘official Marriage Certificate’ which you will obtain from the Office of Births, Deaths and Marriages in the State that you were married.

 Important: What you will NEVER do!
 You will not ever change the name on your Birth Certificate .. so please do NOT apply to change your name through the office of Births Deaths and Marriages.
 This is not required.